XiaohuaZhangLLNL/mdanalysis/README.rst

 Documentation
 =============

-**New users** should read the `Quickstart Guide`_.
+**New users** should read the `Quickstart Guide`_ and might want to look at our videos_, in which core developers explain various aspects of MDAnalysis.

 **All users** should read the `User Guide`_.

 **Developers** may also want to refer to the `MDAnalysis API docs`_.

-There are a number of tutorials_ on the MDAnalysis homepage that explain how to conduct RMSD calculations, structural alignment, and many more features of MDAnalysis.
+A growing number of **tutorials_** are available that explain how to conduct RMSD calculations, structural alignment, distance and contact analysis, and many more.

 Installation and availability